Chlamydia is an infection. It is caused by the bacteria Chlamydia trachomatis. It is most often spread through sexual contact.

 Many people with chlamydia may not have symptoms.
 Therefore, sexually active adults should be screened once in a while for the infection.

 Centers for Disease Control and Prevention website.
-2015 Sexually Transmitted Diseases Treatment Guidelines: Chlamydial infections in adolescents and adults. www.cdc.gov/std/tg2015/chlamydia.htm.
+2015 Sexually Transmitted Diseases Treatment Guidelines: chlamydial infections in adolescents and adults. www.cdc.gov/std/tg2015/chlamydia.htm.
 Updated June 4, 2015.
-Accessed May 4, 2018.
+Accessed June 25, 2020.